tajpouria/docker-and-kubernetes-cheat-sheet/README.md

 ### Building a Dockerfile

-flow of crating a Dockerfile:
+flow of creating a Dockerfile:

 1. specify a base image
 2. run some command to install additional programs